WebAssembly/spec/md-proto/WebAssembly.md

    limit value, validation fails.
  - `void` is pushed onto the type stack.

 TODO: Handle unused `void` values left behind on the stack.
+Or, eliminate `void` values from the type stack altogether.

+> There are no implicit type conversions in WebAssembly.

 #### Function Return Validation